xiaogaogaoxiao/PrimalDualDecomp/README.md

 # PrimalDualDecomp
-This code (and data) accompanies the paper
+This code (and data) accompanies the paper "Primal-dual decomposition by operator splitting and applications to image deblurring"
-"Image deblurring by primal-dual operator splitting"
 by Daniel O'Connor and Lieven Vandenberghe (www.seas.ucla.edu/~vandenbe/publications).